Marjorie Gateson: Early years

 Gateson was born in Brooklyn, New York, to Augusta and Daniel Gateson.
 Her maternal grandfather and brother were clergymen; Some sources state her father was one too, but Axel Nissen in his book Mothers, Mammies and Old Maids: Twenty-Five Character Actresses of Golden Age Hollywood writes that he was a contractor.
 She attended the Packer Collegiate Institute and the Brooklyn Conservatory of Music, the latter being where her mother taught elocution.
 She believed her mother had "an inner longing for the stage", which she passed on to Marjorie, along with diction and poise.

+Career

 Gateson's musical schooling helped her land a job in the chorus in a play called The Pink Lady.
 She made her Broadway debut at the age of 21 in the chorus of the musical The Dove of Peace on November 4, 1912; the show closed after 12 performances.
 During the much longer run of her next Broadway play, The Little Cafe (November 12, 1913 - March 14, 1914), she played several of the characters.
 In 1917's Broadway musical Have a Heart, she sang two songs.
 She performed in musical comedies for another decade, ending with Oh, Ernest!
 (1927), but also appeared in non-musical comedies and dramas.
 After the Broadway comedy As Good as New in 1930, she set out for Hollywood.
+During World War II she performed in a USO-sponsored tour of Kiss and Tell in the Azores and Italy.